-Staff and volunteers working in our school have a crucial role to play in noticing indicators of possible abuse or neglect and referring them to the correct persons or services for support and intervention.
-Everyone working or volunteering at this school is trained to recognise signs of concern and in line with this policy, must report concerns following school and local authority procedures.
+Staff and volunteers working in our school have a crucial role to play in noticing indicators of possible abuse or neglect or exploitation and referring them to the correct persons or services for support and intervention.
+Everyone working or volunteering at this school/college is trained to recognise signs of concern and in line with this policy, must report concerns following school/college and local authority procedures.

-Staff and volunteers are updated on safeguarding issues frequently across the year - safeguarding is a regular agenda item at staff meetings.
+Staff and volunteers are updated on safeguarding issues frequently across the year, every September and safeguarding is a regular agenda item at staff meetings.
 These updates include learning from serious case reviews and local learning reviews on how to improve practice to prevent children from harm.